sanath-ai/cubesolver/README.md

 # cubesolver
-Cube solver converts any realtime cube into an string which is understandable to rubik-solver(library) with the help of image processing realtime cube images can be given from any rubik's cube android application and it can also trigger the cube moments using adb commands
+Cube solver converts any realtime cube into an string which is understandable to rubik-solver(library).
+With the help of image processing realtime cube images can be given from any rubik's cube or android application to get the solution.
+In an rubik's cube app it can trigger moments using adb commands

-pip the requirements.txt

 While capturing images make sure that
 Red = Front